Follow a manual added link

 Close-up Magicians

-Johnny Ace Palmer – Johhny’s one of the nicest people you’ll meet; I saw him lecture when I was a kid, and despite being a famous magician and winner of the world’s most elite competitions, he was humble and closed his lecture by wishing us success in magic and happiness in life.
+Johnny Ace Palmer – Johny is one of the nicest people you’ll meet, and also one of the world’s finest magicians.
+I saw him lecture when I was a kid; despite being a famous magician and winner of the world’s most elite competition, he was humble and closed his lecture by wishing us success in magic and happiness in life.
+He hasn’t changed in the more than thirty years since I met him, and today his magic is even better than I remember.

 Me (Jason Ian Partin) – I’m one of the better, cheaper acts… That’s not true; it’s a line from Harry Anderson, one of the most talented performers I’ve ever met, star of television’s Night Court, eight-time host of Saturday Night Live, and owner of one of my favorite bars in New Orleans until Hurricane Katrina and Harry’s untimely passing a few years later.
-I’m ridiculously expensive, so unless you’re budget is as big as the New Orleans Superdome, I suggest finding someone less pricey, like David Copperfield or Penn and Tellar; but, if I’m within your budget, don’t hesitate to contact me!
+I’m ridiculously expensive, so unless you’re budget is as big as the New Orleans Superdome, I suggest finding someone less pricey, like David Copperfield or Penn and Tellar.
+But, if I’m within your budget, don’t hesitate to contact me; I love performing, and would strive to make it worth your while.

 A few examples of